bcgov/sso-keycloak/sysdig/Readme.md

 This documentation follows the [Sysdig developer documentation](https://docs.sysdig.com/en/docs/developer-tools/)

+The python scripts are pulled from the sysdig [Github Repo](https://github.com/sysdiglabs/sysdig-sdk-python/tree/master/examples).

 ### Create a virtual env for the python packages (optional but recomended)

 To create a venv run the command: